recofka/DropBox-clone-API/README.md

 ## [ Check out the deployed version here!](https://hidden-shore-25474.herokuapp.com)
 ## What this project is about

-This is my own attempt at the week 4 React/Redux group project the students do during the Academy.
+This is an API rest  to provide data to a application called by DropBox-clone.
 For more info why I am doing this checkout: **[Goals for this project](#goals-for-this-project)**

 ## Table of contents: